philipmjohnson/flutter_dynamic_text_field/README.md

 Finally, when the submit button is pressed, the form is validated.
 The sample system attaches a validator to each text field to ensure that no fields are empty.
 If all the fields are non-empty, then the list of string values are printed.
 Otherwise, the form will indicate an error under the offending text field.

 ## Miscellaneous implementation issues

+I encountered a few implementation gotchas while developing this example code.
+Here is a brief summary.

 ### 1. Using keyOffset to control text field rebuilding